 Augmentin is one of the workhorses of the pediatrician's office, prescribed for ear infections that are resistant to amoxicillin alone, sore throats and certain eye infections.
 The drug is also a powerful agent against bronchitis and tonsillitis caused by bacteria (though many cases of sore throat are viral in origin).

 Though Augmentin hasn't been conclusively shown to be safe during pregnancy, some studies suggest it is unlikely to do harm to pregnant women or their fetuses, according to a 2004 study in the British Journal of Clinical Pharmacology.
-Women who are pregnant should check with their doctors before taking the drug.
+The Mayo Clinic also lists amoxicillin as a safe antibiotic for pregnancy.
+Women who are pregnant should check with their doctors before taking the drug, though.
 The Food and Drug Administration classifies Augmentin as a class B drug, meaning there is no evidence for harm.

 The most common side effects for Augmentin are nausea, upset stomach, gas and diarrhea.
 Largely, this is because clavulanic acid can irritate the gut, Geddes said.
 In addition, like other antibiotics, Augmentin wipes out a broad class of bacteria, so it may also kill "good" bacteria that line the gut and help digest foods.
 Augmentin can also leave people more prone to yeast infections — again, because it wipes out good bacterial populations that normally inhibit the growth of yeast.